 Foreign currency exposure.
-The functional currency of our foreign subsidiaries is typically the local currency.
+The functional currency of the Company's foreign subsidiaries is typically the local currency.
 All assets and liabilities of foreign subsidiaries are translated into U.S. dollars at exchange rates in effect at the balance sheet date.
-Income and expense items are translated at average exchange rates for the year.
-The resulting translation adjustments are recorded as foreign currency translation adjustments, a component of Accumulated other comprehensive (loss) income, net within Stockholders' Equity on the Consolidated Balance Sheets.
+Income and expense items are translated at average exchange rates throughout the year.
+The resulting translation adjustments are recorded as foreign currency translation adjustments, a component of Accumulated other comprehensive loss, net within Stockholders' Equity on the Consolidated Balance Sheets.

-Currency transaction gains or losses arising from transactions denominated in currencies other than the functional currency of a subsidiary are recognized in results of operations as part of Other (expense) income, net in the Consolidated Statements of Operations.
-The Company had net currency transaction gains (losses) of \$12.5 million, \$(1.1) million and \$9.2 million in 2020, 2019 and 2018, respectively.
+Currency transaction gains or losses arising from transactions denominated in currencies other than the functional currency of a subsidiary are recognized in results of operations as part of Other income (expense), net in the Consolidated Statements of Operations.
+The Company had net currency transaction (losses) gains of \$(3.7) million, \$12.5 million and \$(1.1) million in 2021, 2020 and 2019, respectively.
 The Company enters into foreign currency forward exchange contracts to mitigate the effects of adverse fluctuations in foreign currency exchange rates on certain transactions.
-Those contracts generally have short durations and are recorded at fair value with both realized and unrealized gains and losses recorded in Other (expense) income, net.
-The net loss from foreign currency forward exchange contracts was \$14.1 million, \$2.5 million and \$10.4 million in 2020, 2019 and 2018, respectively.
+Those contracts generally have short durations and are recorded at fair value with both realized and unrealized gains and losses recorded in Other income (expense), net.
+The net loss from foreign currency forward exchange contracts was \$1.4 million, \$14.1 million and \$2.5 million in 2021, 2020 and 2019, respectively.
 Note 13 - Derivatives and Hedging provides additional information regarding the Company's foreign currency forward exchange contracts.